dnsimple/dnsimple-support/content/articles/txt-record.markdown

 | [`SPF` record](/articles/spf-record/) | This record is used to indicate to mail exchanges which hosts are authorized to send mail for a domain.
 TXT records should be used instead of the special SPF record type. |
 | Site Verification Records | This record proves ownership of a domain and can be used to associate services such as Microsoft 365 and G-Suite to a specific domain. |

-TXT record content that is longer than 255 characters will automatically be broken into quoted strings of 255 characters maximum.
-If you have TXT record content that is longer than 255 characters, such as a DKIM value, our system will automatically handle those records, you do not need to break the record into quoted strings.
+TXT record content longer than 255 characters will automatically be broken into quoted strings of 255 characters maximum.
+If you have TXT record content that is longer than 255 characters, such as a DKIM value, our system will automatically handle those records; you do not need to break the record into quoted strings.